aakashkardam/Traffic_Sign_Classifier_Udacity_Project_3/Project_Writeup.md

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

 In the new model, we not only use the high level features from the last stage but the output of the first stage(after pooling/subsampling) is also fed to the classifier.
 This produced higher validation accuracy than before.
-As described in [Traffic SIgn Recognition with Multi_Scale Convolutional Networks](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf), the second stage is responsible to draw out "global" and invariant shapes and structures, whereas the first stage draws out "local" motifs with more precise details.
+As described in [Traffic SIgn Recognition with Multi-Scale Convolutional Networks](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf), the second stage is responsible to draw out "global" and invariant shapes and structures, whereas the first stage draws out "local" motifs with more precise details.
 The final model architecture is desribed above in section 2.

 * Which parameters were tuned?
 How were they adjusted and why?